THE HAUNTOLOGIST

 Picture

 Montreal Monstrum Society (MMS) is a scholarly collective offering courses and lectures in horror and related media for fans of the genre.
 Courses are free and run in fall and winter.
 Many are available online.
-MMS also publishes the annual, peer-reviewed open-access journal Monstrum.
+MMS also publishes the biannual, peer-reviewed open-access journal Monstrum.

 Picture